The five-point bootstrap: Discussion

 \subsection{Acknowledgments}

-We thank Aleksandar Bukva, Rajeev Erramilli, Walter Goldberger, Yin-Chen He, Murat Koloğlu, Matthew Mitchell, Slava Rychkov, Witold Skiba, Ning Su, and Yuan Xin for discussions.
+We thank Alexandre Belin, Aleksandar Bukva, Rajeev Erramilli, Walter Goldberger, Yin-Chen He, Murat Koloğlu, Matthew Mitchell, Vasilis Niarchos, Costis Papageorgakis, Slava Rychkov, Witold Skiba, Ning Su, Yuan Xin, and Zheng Zhou for discussions.
 The work of D.P. and P.T. is supported by U.S. DOE grant DE-SC00-17660 and Simons Foundation grant 488651 (Simons Collaboration on the Nonperturbative Bootstrap).
 The work of V.P. is supported by the Perimeter Institute for Theoretical Physics.
 Computations in this work were performed on the Yale Grace computing cluster, supported by the facilities and staff of the Yale University Faculty of Sciences High Performance Computing Center.